 Many of our MRes students go on to study PhDs and follow wider careers in marine biology.

-The course is coordinated by MBA Resarch Fellow Dr Michael Cunliffe.
+The course is coordinated by MBA Research Fellow Dr Michael Cunliffe.